How to Prepare for UPSC Prelims Exam 2025?

 You can better manage the time you have by focusing on the most crucial subjects when you have a firm grasp of these crucial subjects.
 Having stated that, the syllabus must include every subject and you cannot omit any.

-12. Complete a Successful Revision:
+9. Complete a Successful Revision

 Make brief, well-organized notes so you can review them quickly.
 Pay attention to important facts, formulas, and concepts.
 Review these notes often to help you remember them.
 Set aside time to revise subjects or areas in which you are less confident, and make use of memory aids such as flashcards.

-13. Make Use of Online Resources:
+10. Make Use of Online Resources

 Look into websites that offer tips, video lessons, and free study tools.
 Numerous websites, such as Physics Wallah, provide an abundance of information.
 Participate in online communities and forums where candidates discuss study aids, tactics, and experiences.
 Interaction with people can yield insightful information and inspiration.

-UPSC Prelims FAQs
+How to Prepare for UPSC Prelims Exam?
+FAQs

 /*